Large Deviations for Processes in Random Environments with Jumps: Introduction

-Here $\mathbb E$ denotes the expected value with respect to all randomness.
+Here $\mathbb E$ denotes the expected value with respect to $(\Omega,\mathbb P)$.
 This is known as an {\em annealed} or {\em averaged} process.

-To get an idea on how to approach the problem we first consider a discrete analogue -- the model of a deterministic walk in a random environment.
-We look at a random sequence $X_n$ defined recursively as $X_{n+1}-X_n=b(X_n,\omega)$, for suitable function $b:\mathbb Z^d\times \Omega\rightarrow \mathbb Z^d$.
+To get an idea on how to approach the problem we first consider a discrete analogue -- a deterministic walk in a random environment.
+We consider a random sequence $X_n$ defined recursively as $X_{n+1}-X_n=b(X_n,\omega)$, for a suitable function $b:\mathbb Z^d\times \Omega\rightarrow \mathbb Z^d$.
+In this case we may assume that $b(x,\omega)$ is of the form $b(x,\omega)=\eta_x$, where $\eta$ is a random field on $\mathbb Z^d$.
+The field $\eta$ itself could be understood as the random environment in which the walk occurs.
+When the particular realization of the environment is fixed, the walk becomes deterministic.
 Our aim is to establish the following theorem.